brewscriptor/fleet-assignment/README.md

 ### 3. Configure Environment Variables

-Create a `.env` file in the root of the `client/` directory to specify the WebSocket server URL.
+Create a `.env` file in the root of the `client/` directory to specify the WebSocket server URL and Mapbox Access Token

 ```env
 # .env